Upper bound for the ground state energy of a dilute Bose gas of hard spheres

+The asymptotics of the ground state energy of dilute Fermi gases was first studied in \cite{LSS}; for recent progress see \cite{FGHP, G, La, LaS}.

 The derivation of an upper bound for the ground state energy resolving the Lee-Huang-Yang corrections in (\ref{eq:LHY}) for hard-sphere potentials remains open.
-In the present work, we make a step in this direction, providing a simple proof of the fact that the ground state energy per particle for hard-spheres in the thermodynamic limit is given by the leading term on the r.h.s. of (\ref{eq:LHY}), up to errors that are bounded above by $\rho \aa (\rho \aa^3)^{1/2-\eps}$, for any $\eps > 0$, in the limit $\rho \to 0$.
-Our result improves the upper bound for hard spheres obtained in \cite{Dy}, where the error was of the order $\rho \aa (\rho \aa^3)^{1/3}$.
+In the present work, we make a step in this direction, providing a simple proof of the fact that the ground state energy per particle for hard-spheres in the thermodynamic limit is given by the leading term on the r.h.s. of (\ref{eq:LHY}), up to errors that are bounded above by $C \rho \aa (\rho \aa^3)^{1/2}$, in the limit $\rho \to 0$.
+Our result improves the upper bound obtained in \cite{Dy}, where the error was of the order $\rho \aa (\rho \aa^3)^{1/3}$.

 We consider $N$ hard spheres moving in the box $\Lambda = [ - L/2 ; L/2 ]^3$, with periodic boundary conditions.
 We are interested in the limit $N,L \to \infty$ at fixed density $\rho = N / |\L|$.
 We define the ground state energy by